 - Largemouth bass — These fish are excellent predators, making them an ideal choice for stocking ponds with an overabundance of smaller prey fish.
-As fingerlings, largemouth bass dine on microscopic fish but also adapt to a diet of larger species, such as crayfish, as they mature.
+As fingerlings, largemouth bass dine on microscopic organisms but also adapt to a diet of larger species, such as crayfish, as they mature.

 - Smallmouth bass — Unlike their largemouth counterparts, smallmouth bass are not necessarily ideal fish for stocking ponds, as they tend to prefer larger lakes, rivers and streams.
 However, smallmouth bass do well in deeper pit ponds containing sand or gravel.

 - Walleye —Walleye are an excellent predator fish for stocking in larger lakes.
-They are great at managing over populations of yellow perch, but it is often not the best fish for stocking ponds.
+They are great for managing over populations of yellow perch, but it is often not the best fish for stocking ponds.